-The 2011 fall soft mast survey is conducted in conjunction with the hard mast survey.
-Soft mast production was lower than 2010 and pokeberry, blackgum, cherry and grapes were below long-term averages.
-Overall soft mast was rated as poor.
-Pokeberry had the highest index (2.5) followed by grapes (2.3), cherry (1.7) and blackgum (1.4; Table 7).
+The 2013 fall soft mast survey is conducted in conjunction with the hard mast survey.
+Overall, soft mast production was slightly above production observed in 2012 poor; cherry was above long-term average, while pokeberry, blackgum, and grapes were below long-term averages (Table 7).
+Cherry and grapes were fair (2.75), followed by pokeberry (fair; 2.00), and blackgum (1.08, poor; Table 7).
 As observed in previous years, local areas experienced variable production of fall soft mast with levels from 0 to 6 depending on species and area (Table 8).